By Martin Hajek

 Digestive Aid and Weight Loss

-Dandelion improves digestion, may relieve heartburn and balances the beneficial bacteria in your intestines.
+Dandelion improves digestion, may relieve heartburn, and balances the beneficial bacteria in your intestines.
 In traditional medicine, it has been used for ages to improve appetite, ease minor digestive ailments, bloating, and relieve constipation, as it is a mild laxative.

 Normal bile production supports healthy digestion.
-Due to its ability to increase the bile production, cholesterol and fats are broken down and eliminated from the body more efficiently.
+Due to its ability to increase bile production, cholesterol and fats are broken down and eliminated from the body more efficiently.
 This improves the whole digestive process.

 Immunity, Anti-Inflammatory, Antioxidant

 This super-plant also strengthens the immune system.
 This weed contains plenty of antioxidants and phytonutrients that reduce inflammation and keep your immune system healthy.
-Several studies have shown potent anti-inflammatory and antioxidant effects of dandelion.
+Several studies have shown the potent anti-inflammatory and antioxidant effects of dandelion.

-Vitamin A as a beta-carotene in dandelion provides immune support as well (just one cup of dandelion greens has over a 100% DV).
+Vitamin A as beta-carotene in dandelion provides immune support as well (just one cup of dandelion greens has over a 100% DV).
 It is also relatively high in vitamin C, which boosts your immunity.